inspecttools

 # inspect_tool_info()

-Tools available from inspecttools: &[symsrc,gettype,getdir,doimport,getval,getnth]
+Tools available from inspecttools: &[symsrc,showsrc,gettype,getdir,doimport,getval,getnth,run_code_interactive]